manassaloi/manassaloi.github.io/_posts/2020-05-30-three-months-since.markdown

 - Turning off DMs.
 Not replying to incoming DMs except people I know well.
   - I still get DMs.
 But they are mostly from people who have DM'ed me in the past.
 Why I did this?
 Because I want my life to be more proactive than reactive.
 Instead of replying to DMs, having random discussions with people on the internet, I want to be cognizant of who I am spending my time with.
 I know a lot of people advocate serendipity and randomness.
 Opening yourselves to more interactions which might lead to more opportunities.
 I prefer being deliberate instead.
 - Using motion on Desktop web.
   - I had to stop using my old laptop because of some complexities.
-So I am using my wife's 2013 Macbook instead.
+I am using my wife's 2013 Macbook instead.
 Since it is so slow, the only thing I do in this machine is to write posts.
 - Deleting tweets every 2 days.
   - This has been going well.
 I now delete posts every day.
 - Not replying to most comments.